kabasset/Linx/README.md

 # Cnes.Raster

-This project is a work in progress to gather n-D array related features of EleFits' Raster -- an extensible n-D data storage class with pixel-wise operations -- and PhiFun's operations -- e.g. Fourier transforms, linear filtering, and interpolation.
+This project is a work in progress to gather _n_D array related features of EleFits' Raster -- an extensible _n_D data storage class with pixel-wise operations -- and PhiFun's operations -- e.g. Fourier transforms, linear filtering, and interpolation.

 The target is a header-only library focused on ease of use